 Visual Aids

 Using visual aids is incredibly helpful for understanding fractions.
 Diagrams, pie charts, and fraction bars can make the concept more concrete.
 When figuring out one half of 3/4, draw a rectangle, divide it into four equal parts, and shade three of those parts.
-Then, visually divide the shaded area in half to see what portion of the whole rectangle you now have.
+And then, visually divide the shaded area in half to see what portion of the whole rectangle you now have.
 This visual representation makes it easier to grasp the concept.

 Visual aids bridge the gap between abstract mathematical concepts and tangible understanding.
 By seeing the fractions represented graphically, learners can develop a more intuitive sense of their values and relationships.
 Encouraging students to draw their own diagrams also reinforces the learning process.